Are You Experiencing Numbness or Tingling?

 - Gentle supplements and creams to treat the symptoms at the surface level

 - Exercise and dietary advice to help you improve your general fitness

 Improve Your Coordination By Eliminating Numbness

-If you find it hard to sleep because of burning or tingling feet, let our team in Houston help you enjoy a restful night again.
+If you find it hard to sleep because of burning or tingling feet, let our team in Austin help you enjoy a restful night again.
 We provide both immediate and long term solutions for pain that don’t involve medication or surgery.
 However, our team still includes a medical doctor in case your problem is related to heart disease or diabetes instead.
 Don’t let burning or leg pain slow you down.

 The Initial Visit

 When you arrive for your first visit, Dr. Atencio or a member of the Texas Spine and Sports Therapy Center team will spend time with you collecting your patient history.
 This information will help your Texas Spine and Sports Therapy Center Team know how significant your numbness and tingling problem is and how best to help you.
 As you get started with a treatment plan for your numbness and tingling, we will most likely give you some at home tips to be aware of.
 The Team at Texas Spine and Sports Therapy Center has a lot of experience with numbness and tingling, but we will also need your participation in your care for the best results.

 Feel free to look at our testimonials page to see what others have said about Texas Spine and Sports Therapy Center.
 We’re proud to be part of their health care team.
 We want to thank you for considering us to help with your numbness and tingling.
 It does not have to be a life sentence.
 You don’t have to become another statistic, numbness and tingling is a fixable problem.